Latest NewsNew geocache trails for Meeth and Dunsdon Volunteers give mill a makeover

 Badger cull and bovine TB: the science and what you can do

-Devon Wildlife Trust and the wider Wildlife Trusts movement are firmly opposed to the current badger cull.
+Devon Wildlife Trust and the wider Wildlife Trusts movement are firmly opposed to badger culling as a response to bovine TB.

 As landowners and livestock managers Devon Wildlife Trust has been directly affected by the devastating livestock disease bovine TB (bTB).
 DWT has made its position clear - that culling badgers is not supported by science, in fact it could make the situation far worse.
 Read more on how shooting badgers could spread infection via the 'perturbation effect'